-The CAP toolkit consists of:
+The Cognitive Abilities Profile (CAP) toolkit consists of:

 Taken together, these three elements will provide you with the essential framework and guidance to enable you to carry out a CAP assessment, record, summarise and put in place an effective intervention plan (IP).